phoihos/vscode-git-commit-message-editor/README.md

 #### Scopes completion

-You can type a scope manually, select one that saved, or create a new scope by selecting the `Create New Scope` item in the suggestion list.
+You can type a scope manually, select one that is saved, or create a new scope by selecting the `Create New Scope` item in the suggestion list.

 ![Demo IntelliSense Summary 2](./images/readme/demo_intellisense_summary_2.gif)

-The scope allows only words, underscores, hyphens and dots (can optionally begin with $) and will be saved into `workspace/.vscode/settings.json`.
+The scope allows only words, underscores, hyphens, and dots (can optionally begin with $) and will be saved into `workspace/.vscode/settings.json`.

 #### Gitmojis completion